-Imagine suddenly having a striking fear or anxiety that occurs at any time?
-Panic disorder (PD) has no warning signs for an episode, and is often accompanied by a sense of choking or what is often described as a heart attack.
+Imagine suddenly having a striking fear or anxiety that occurs at any time.
+Panic disorder (PD) has no warning signs for an episode and is often accompanied by a sense of choking or what is often described as a heart attack.
 While an actual heart attack does not usually occur, the strength of the affliction can feel quite real.

 Obsessive Compulsive Disorder (OCD)

-Many people find obsessive compulsive disorder (OCD) fascinating and interesting.
+Many people find obsessive-compulsive disorder (OCD) fascinating and interesting.
 This disorder engages people in ritualistic behavior, developed from fears that if left unchecked, something bad will happen.
-These obsessions force them to complete a task, perhaps even multiple times, before they can finally relax.
+These obsessions force them to complete a task, perhaps even multiple times before they can finally relax.
 This can include anything from turning a light switch on and off to constant hand washing.

 Post-Traumatic Stress Disorder (PTSD)

 Also referred to as PTSD, post-traumatic stress disorder usually stems from a physical interaction that traumatizes the individual.
 Many war-torn soldiers suffer from this disorder after having witnessed or participated in something traumatic.
 It can also result from a physical or sexual assault, a natural disaster, or even the death of a close loved one.
-Emotions can be down played in people with PTSD.
+Emotions can be downplayed in people with PTSD.

 Social Anxiety Disorder

 People that fear being in social situations, whether through work or in their personal lives, can develop social anxiety disorder.
-Also referred to as social phobia, the main problem results from a fear that they will be judged by others for the behavior or appearance, causing them to become more introverted around other people.
+Also referred to as social phobia, the main problem results from a fear that they will be judged by others for their behavior or appearance, causing them to become more introverted around other people.

 Phobias can be either generalized or specific.
 These overwhelming fears can both paralyze a person with anxiety or give them an intense sense of unease.
 Typically, these phobias develop from trauma, but it is also very common for a phobia to occur for no specific reason at all.
 Phobias can include fear of pain from a specific thing (a needle or an animal bite), or of an activity (flying, heights, or driving).
-There are literally hundreds of diagnosed phobias plaguing people around the world.
+There are hundreds of diagnosed phobias plaguing people around the world.